sparklemotion/nokogiri/CONTRIBUTING.md

     - once on valgrind (to look for memory bugs)
 - run the test suite looking for new memory leaks (using ruby_memcheck)
 - run on JRuby
+- run on TruffleRuby
 - run on a Musl (Alpine) system:
     - against system libraries
     - with valgrind using packaged libraries
 - run with libxml-ruby loaded (because this can interact with libxml2 in conflicting ways)
     - against system libraries
     - with valgrind using packaged libraries
+- build a "ruby" platform gem
+    - install and test on linux, macos, and windows
+- build native gems
+    - install and test against all supported versions of CRuby
+    - install and test on a variety of linux, macos, and windows systems
+- build a jruby gem, install and test it

 The `upstream.yml` pipeline includes jobs to: